Who are the Samoans?

 In 1899 possession of Samoa was divided between Germany (Western Samoa) and the United States (Eastern Samoa).
-At the outbreak of the First World War in 1914, New Zealand occupied Western Samoa and administered the islands until 1962, under a mandate from the League of Nations and later the United Nations.
+New Zealand occupied Western Samoa on the outbreak of the First World War in 1914, and administered the islands until 1962 under mandates from the League of Nations and later the United Nations.
 In 1918 the New Zealand trading ship Talune docked in Apia, carrying people infected with influenza.
 This led to a devastating and avoidable outbreak of the disease which killed about 8,500 Samoans – over 20% of the population.
 Many more died during a famine caused by the resulting disruption to agriculture.

 During the 1920s, growing Samoan discontent with the New Zealand administration led to an independence movement called the Mau, which was non-violent.
 However, on 28 December 1929 at least nine Samoans, including the high-ranking chief Tupua Tamasese Lealofi III, were shot dead by New Zealand military police during a peaceful demonstration.

 In 1962 Samoa became the first Pacific nation to regain independence, and a Treaty of Friendship was signed with New Zealand.

 New Zealand’s apology to Samoa

 In June 2002 New Zealand Prime Minister Helen Clark formally apologised to Samoa for three actions taken by the New Zealand administration between 1918 and 1929: allowing the ship Talune, carrying passengers with influenza, to dock in Apia, which resulted in the deaths of more than one in five Samoans; shooting non-violent protesters in December 1929; and banishing Samoan leaders and stripping them of their chiefly titles.